sandeshsg6/CSS-HTML-Code-Snippets/README.md

 # CSS-HTML-Code-Snippets
-Short &amp; Powerfull CSS +HTML code snippets for all your development needs
+Short &amp; Powerfull CSS +HTML code snippets for all your development needs.